A Complete Guide to Cap Rates for Real Estate Investors

 We can use this simple formula to find properties with the best cap rates, which in turn, give us the best ROI.

-It’s all very well to crunch the numbers and get your estimated cap rates.
-But if you don’t know what to look for, knowing what a good cap rate is and how to compare them is largely a pointless exercise.
+It’s all very well to crunch the numbers and get your estimated cap rate.
+But if you don’t know what to look for, know what a good cap rate is, and know how to compare properties then calculating your cap rate is a largely pointless exercise.

 Generally speaking, a higher cap rate is a riskier investment but is also likely a more profitable one.